16th Guards Rifle Division: Operation Bagration

 Along with the other first-echelon divisions of its Front, the 16th Guards prepared a forward battalion to take part in a reconnaissance in force which was conducted through the afternoon and evening of June 22, supported by a 25-minute artillery preparation.
 While the main purpose of this reconnaissance was to uncover the German fire system, seizing their forward defenses was a secondary goal.
-While the battalions of 5th Army to the north had considerable success in this regard in 11th Guards Army only the battalions of the division and the 31st Guards Rifle Division were able to consolidate the first German trench line.
-Following an intensive artillery and airstrike preparation the Front's main offensive began at 09:00 on June 23.
+While the battalions of the 5th Army to the north had considerable success in this regard, within the 11th Guards Army, only the battalions of the division and the 31st Guards Rifle Division were able to consolidate the first German trench line.

+Following an intensive artillery and airstrike preparation, the Front's main offensive began at 09:00 on June 23.
 The 8th and 36th Guards Corps encountered fierce resistance from the 78th Assault Division and other German units and through the day only advanced 2 km.
-As a result the 2nd Guards Tanks remained in its jumping-off positions.
-At 08:50 on June 24, following a 40-minute artillery preparation the 11th Guards Army resumed its offensive.
-While 8th and 16th Guards Corps advanced as much as 14 km during the day, 36th Corps had still not cleared a path for the commitment of 2nd Guards Tanks.
-The next day the Army focused its efforts on the sector of 16th Corps which threw the German forces back another 7–12 km and was by now deeply outflanking Orsha from the north.
-On June 26, as the leading Corps of 11th Guards attacked towards Borisov to prevent 4th Army from withdrawing across the Berezina River, the 36th Corps prepared to capture Orsha in conjunction with 31st Army.
-The Corps began fighting in the northern and western outskirts in the late evening and after stubborn fighting the city was completely cleared by 07:00 on June 27.
+As a result, the 2nd Guards Tanks remained in its jumping-off positions.
+At 08:50 on June 24, following a 40-minute artillery preparation, the 11th Guards Army resumed its offensive.
+While 8th and 16th Guards Corps advanced as much as 14 km during the day, the 36th Corps had still not cleared a path for the commitment of the 2nd Guards Tanks.
+The next day, the Army focused its efforts on the sector of 16th Corps, which threw the German forces back another 7–12 km and was by now deeply outflanking Orsha from the north.
+On June 26, as the leading Corps of 11th Guards attacked towards Borisov to prevent the 4th Army from withdrawing across the Berezina River, the 36th Corps prepared to capture Orsha in conjunction with the 31st Army.
+The Corps began fighting in the northern and western outskirts in the late evening, and after stubborn, fighting the city was completely cleared by 07:00 on June 27.
 The 16th Guards Division was among the units given special recognition for the liberation of Orsha.